Vertical & horizontal workload autoscaling

 Example

-Consider an HPA configuration allowing 1-11 replicas.
+Consider a horizontal scaling configuration allowing 1-11 replicas.
 This gives Workload Autoscaler a replica budget of 10 pods to work with.
 The system targets running about 2 replicas during normal operation (~10% of the range + minReplicas of 1 in this example).
 If the average pod count over recent hours rises above 2, vertical resources are increased to encourage consolidation.
 If it falls below 2, vertical resources are decreased to promote running more pods.

 For workloads with predictable patterns or significant load variations, Workload Autoscaler employs a three-tier optimization algorithm.